dijkstracula/pwllt/notes.md

 But like any good zealot, I'll argue the problem here was not types but an insufficent application of types.
 We let types down, not the other way!

-# Context: three non-solutions
+# Intense abstract

+Now, I will put it to you that liquid types can solve the average_of function problem for us, but I want to come at the solution a bit sideways.

+Right from the beginning the paper hits us with a bunch of technical terms that folks would reasonably not know.
+Safety proprety?
+Hindley-Milner type inference?
+Predicate abstraction?
+Model checkers?

+# Three non solutions

+As an outsider of the community looking in, it's easy to feel like the core idea of this paper just sprouted forth like Athena from the authors' heads.
+It doesn't have to feel this way, though!

-To motivate the paper, I'm going to propose three non-solutions to fixing the above program.
-The intention here is that we're going to propose something that isn't the right solution, but learn something from each them, that will hopefully guide us to the solution we want (spoilers: it's going to be liquid types).
+To motivate the paper, and also to explain all those technical terms in the abstract, I'm going to propose three non-solutions to fixing the above program.

+The intention here is that we're going to propose something that isn't the right solution, but learn something from each them.
+This will hopefully set us up to feel as if inventing liquid types was a very natural consequence.

-## Non-solution 1: A minor fix...
+# Non-solution 1: A minor fix...

 Even though the problem here manifested with a division by zero, the real original sin was that we passed the empty list to `avg_of`.
 Our goal is to